Frequently Asked Questions

 How do we get on board?

 Since there are no public piers in Playa del Carmen, all boats are entered directly from the beach.
 Depending upon weather & water conditions, your captain will bring the boat as close to the beach as possible.
-This means you will have to wade the water till knee or sometimes waist level.
+This means you will have to wade the water (and sometimes seaweed) till knee or waist level.
 Be ready to get wet.
 For this reason we suggest to bring a towel.

 Is there a wash room on board?